cjnankervis/Re-Climate/README.md

 ## Validation

 WeatherLogistics completed a successful collaboration with the National Physical Laboratory (NPL) in April 2022.
-As part of its deliverable, NPL validated its short-term climate forecasts and provided a statistical framework for quality assessment of probabilistic weather predictions.
+As part of its deliverable, NPL validated its short-term climate outlooks and provided a statistical framework for quality assessment of probabilistic weather predictions.
 WeatherLogistics used these techniques to ensure the reliability of its Re-Climate® APIs.

-### Direct Comparisons of Seasonal Forecasts Against Observations
+### Direct Comparisons of Seasonal Outlooks With Observations

 NPL's validation report presents a comparison of the predicted frequencies of occurrence of daily precipitation events of different intensities against ERA5-land measurements.
 Covering 96 UK cities for the years 2018 to 2022, the results summarise the [late winter assessment](https://seasonalforecasts.earth/wp-content/uploads/2022/07/Late-WinterNPL_WL.pdf) from January to March period (lead times of 1 to 3 months) as they would be issued on 10th December.

 Similarly, NPL’s report also provided direct comparisons for the [late summer period](https://seasonalforecasts.earth/wp-content/uploads/2022/07/Late-SummerNPL-WL.pdf) as issued on 10th June, which cover the months July to September from 2018 to 2022.
 For both the winter and summer the results demonstrate a good overall seasonal consistency between observations and WeatherLogistics' retrospective seasonal climate predictions  at the city scale.

-## Understanding Seasonal Forecast Requests
+## Understanding Seasonal Outlook Requests

 <p style="text-align: center;"><img src="https://re-climate.earth/wp-content/uploads/2023/06/Re-ClimateFeatures.png" alt="Re-Climate Product Features" width="80%"></p>

 <sub><b>NWP = Numerical Weather Prediction</b></sub>

-## Monthly Forecasts
+## Monthly Outlooks
 **Country-wide ASCII grid provided at a monthly granularity, useful for a big-picture seasonal overview

 Monthly centile data supplies users with mapped averages of precipitation in addition to minimum, maximum and average monthly temperatures.
 At present these are available for the mainland geographical area of the United Kingdom, Spain and Turkey.
 These ASCII grids present the lower to upper thresholds in the respectively meteorological variables at the 10th, 30th, median (50th), 70th and 90th centile confidence bounds.
-Since the seasonal climate forecasts provide well-calibrated information, 8 in 10 months are likely to present monthly conditions between the 10th and 90th centiles at any specified geographical location.
+Since the seasonal climate outlooks provide well-calibrated information, 8 in 10 months are likely to present monthly conditions between the 10th and 90th centiles at any specified geographical location.

 To request this climate data on a regular 5km grid, see [monthly centile request example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/MonthlyForecasts_example.json).
 See further [documentation](https://re-climate.earth/docs/gridded-datasets/) and [ASCII formatting](https://re-climate.earth/docs/climate-data-outputs/).
 To visualise ASCII output data please see [Visualise_ASCII.py](https://github.com/cjnankervis/Re-Climate/blob/main/Visualise_ASCII.py).